 3. Applicability.

 Territorial Application.
-This article is applicable to all real property, structures, and uses located in the Depot Square, Bay Road Mixed Use, Downtown Mixed Use, Downtown Residential District, and Bay Road Civic Districts as these districts are depicted on the zoning map dated XXXXX
+This article is applicable to all real property, structures, and uses located in the Depot Square, Bay Road Mixed Use, Downtown Mixed Use, Downtown Residential District, and Bay Road Civic Districts as these districts are depicted on official Town of Hamilton Official Zoning Mapdated XXXXX.

 Required Conformance.